Is this YOU on your cellphone? Do you Have TEXT NECK?

 Text neck is a term that has been coined to describe the forward and downward position of the head, neck and shoulders while on your phone.
-This is usually resulting from excessive strain on the spine from looking in at hand held devices.
+This is usually resulting from excessive strain on the spine from looking down at handheld devices.

 How many hours a day do you spend looking down at your phone?